microsoft/bedrock/docs/azure-simple/README.md

 ## Set Up Terraform Deployment Variables

-As mentioned, we will be using `azure-simple`.
+We will be using the `azure-simple` environment.
 Changing to that directory and doing an `ls -l` command reveals:

 ```bash
 $ cd azure-simple